CumulusNetworks/docs/content/cumulus-linux-54/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 ```

 {{%notice note%}}
-Depending on the logical interface limit on certain switches, Cumulus Linux must disable the adjacent port.
-In this case, you see a message indicating that Cumulus Linux is disabling the adjacent port when you apply the configuration.
+Cumulus Linux supports breakout port configuration on odd numbered ports.
+When you configure a breakout port for 4x or 8x, you must disable the subsequent even-numbered port with the `nv set interface <port> link breakout disabled` command.
 {{%/notice%}}

 {{< /tab >}}